 On embarkation day in the afternoon, you'll be able to pick up the schedule of Kenda Cruise events, along with your souvenir T-shirt.
+You can also pick up this information at the VIP-partner hotel the night before the cruise.
 Your cruise fare includes all events and the T-shirt.

 + How can I be reached if there's an emergency?

 Your family can call (888) 724-SHIP if you are on Princess Cruises.
 The cost of either call is $7.95 USD a minute.
 It can be charged to an American Express, Visa or Discover credit card.
 Be sure to tell your family the name of your ship and your cabin number.
 If it is difficult to get through call 1-800-273-7607 and ask Coordinator Cynthia Neu for assistance.
 She too can make contact with the ship.
 But it must be a life threatening situation before she can call.

 + Can we bring our children on this cruise?

 In order to attend the Q&A sessions and other events including formal dinners with other HH fans, they must be mature enough to sit still and not be disruptive.
 However, there are certified youth counselors who can supervise your kids playing with others in their age range while you're attending the Kenda Cruise events.